BitPoolMining/BitPoolMiner/README.md

 # BitPoolMiner
 GPU Mining and Monitoring App that is free to use and open source.
 Written to work specifically with www.bitpoolmining.com.
+You can get full details of BPM here www.bitpoolmining.com/bpm

 Lots of features:
 * Allows remote monitoring of workers and all gpus, including hashrates, temps, fan speed, power, etc.